gauravbyte/gauravbyte/README.md

-# 👋 Hi there, I'm Gaurav — @gauravbyte
+# 👋 Hi there, I'm Gaurav

 🎓 M.Tech in Computer Science from **IIT Madras**
 💼 Backend Developer at **Hero MotoCorp**, Bangalore